imason5/Invaders-Possibly-From-Space-/README.md

 A Space Invaders game made with HTML5 Canvas, CSS and JavaScript.
 Theme inspiration taken from the late 1970's arcade game, and from an episode of [Futurama](https://futurama.fandom.com/wiki/Anthology_of_Interest_II).

+Developed at the end of Module One of the [Ironhack](https://www.ironhack.com/uk/en/web-development/remote) Web Development Bootcamp.

 <hr>

 ## MVP